jehulie/React-Portfolio/README.md

 ## Description

 Professional porfolio mockup with the following components:
-* The developer's name with a recent photo

 * Navigation bar with links to four sections:
     1) About
     2) Work
     3) Contact
     4) Resume
+* The developer's name with a recent photo and brief bio in the "About" section

 * In the "Work" section, each project listed with titled images

 * When each titled image is clicked, it links to that deployed application

-* Layout of website adapts to viewport
+* In the "Contact" section, there is form for name, email address, and sending a message

+* In the "Resume" section, there is a link to a downloadable resume

+* The footer contains icon links to Github, Instagram and the developer's profile on a third platform

 ---